luigitarallo/vue-todolist/README.md

 - Maintains well-commented and formatted code for improved readability, adhering to coding best practices.

-## In Conclusion

-The Vue To-Do List project demonstrates the power and versatility of Vue.js in creating interactive and responsive web applications.
-By combining dynamic state management, visual feedback, and a user-friendly interface, this project offers an intuitive and enjoyable task management experience.

 ## Technologies and Libraries

 - HTML